 Lead-in times are generally dictated by the manufacturers themselves and the industry standard is around four to eight weeks.
-However, if you’re in a pinch, Origin offer an optional 24 hour delivery promise, ‘Your Lead Time Not Ours’.
+However, if you’re in a pinch, Origin offers an optional 24 hour delivery promise, ‘Your Lead Time Not Ours’.

 Don’t forget, as most systems require specialist fitting, you will need to coordinate with a local approved installation firm if the window company doesn’t offer a fitting service.